devcode1981/File-Provider-Storage/doc/set-up-gdk.md

 ### Cloning via SSH

-By default the GitLab Rails repository will be cloned using HTTPS.
-If a developer would prefer to have the repos cloned via SSH this is possible.
-For example, to clone both **gitlab-ce** and **gitlab-ee** using SSH, the full sequence would be:
+By default, the GitLab CE and EE repositories are cloned using HTTPS but they can be cloned using SSH.
+If you want to clone `gitlab-ce` and `gitlab-ee` projects using SSH, you can run the following commands:

 ```bash
 gem install gitlab-development-kit